zilexa/Homeserver/Applications-Overview.md

 ### _Remote Desktop Web Client [Guacamole](https://github.com/MaxWaldorf/guacamole)_
 >Access any desktop (your server or your parents laptop) through RDP via your browser (mobile browsers supported as well) after connecting to VPN.  \
->Instead of using an app, you can simply go to https://remote.yourdomain.com and use the web application to login to the desktop of any server/desktop/laptop that has RDP configured.  \
+>Instead of using an app, you can simply go to https://desktop.yourdomain.com and use the web application to login to the desktop of any server/desktop/laptop that has RDP configured.  \
 >You still need to be connected to your server VPN.  \
 >You can connect all computers that you want to support (like, parents) to your server VPN.
 Then, when they need help, you simply open a browser, login to Guacamole to see and use their desktop.

+- Decide whether you need the web client, since you can just as well use desktop applications (Remmina on Linux, Mac and Android, Windows RDP in Windows 10/11).
+- If you do need it, decide whether or not you want to expose the client to the internet or only access the client through LAN and VPN.
+Remember, to actually connect to your server you will need to connect to VPN anyway.
+  - Since 18/07/2022 the docker-compose.yml example exposes it by default + enables 2FA for this web app.
+  - If you do not want to expose it, remove the 2 caddy labels (or replace them for local proxy, to access via http://desktop.o/ within your LAN/VPN) and remove the `TOTP` in the Extensions section.

+How to Configure Guacamole?
+- login with guacadmin/guacadmin.
+- Find Settings in the top-right menu, _Settings > Users > New User_ and create a user for yourself.
+- Logout, login with your own user, go back to _Settings > Users_ and delete user guacadmin.
+- _Settings > Connections > New Connection:_ Name = your server name, protocol = RDP, Concurrency limits = 1,
+- Section _Parameters > Network_ fill in hostname (= a LAN hostname that you created in AdGuard or LAN IP or VPN IP), Port = 3389.
+Under _Authentication_ your server RDP username/password.
+Hit Save.

 ## _Media Server_
 ### _[Qbittorrent](https://hotio.dev/containers/qbittorrent/)_ through VPN-proxy via PIA Wireguard VPN - [documentation](https://hub.docker.com/r/thrnz/docker-wireguard-pia)_